korobetski/tto-core/docs/RELEASING.md

 Every trap below actually happened that day.
 None of them announced itself: the expensive ones were all silent, and several looked like success.

+> **Amended 2026-08-11, later the same day.** §7's parked open question is **resolved** — the client
+> now knows its own release number, so `TTO_CLIENT_VERSION` finally means what it reads as.
+The
+> workaround this document used to prescribe has become the wrong advice, so §7 and §8 are rewritten
+> rather than annotated.

 ---

 ## 1. Four numbers that are not the same number